ar-51/ar-51.github.io/docs/Unreal Plugin/Add_a_new_character.md

 title:  Add a new Character to AR51’s Unreal SDK
 parent: Unreal Plugin
 nav_order: 7
+description: "How to add a custom character to AR51’s Unreal SDK, including blueprint creation, AR51Character component setup, skeletal mesh assignment, joint mapping, and integration with the Skeleton Consumer."
 ---

 #  Add a new Character to AR51’s Unreal SDK